all-of-us/curation/data_steward/README.md

 # Data Steward

-Specification document and data curation processes for data submitted to the DRC.
+Curation pipeline for data submitted to the DRC.

 ## Development Requirements